36 Leverage Trading Tips to Protect Your Capital

 This comes down to personal preference and the more you play around with it the better you will understand what works for you.

-The reason why a take-profit order is so useful for beginners in leveraged trading is that most traders have trouble taking profits.
+The reason take-profit orders are so useful in leveraged trading is that most traders — even experienced ones — struggle to take profits systematically.

-Once they see their position in green they immediately wish for more luck and wait for an even bigger profit.
-The truth is that markets are very volatile when you add borrowed funds to the equation and you don’t need much of a movement to earn money.
+Once they see their position in green they immediately wish for more luck and wait for an even bigger profit, which is not the way to do it and can end in deep losses.
+The truth is that markets become brutally volatile to your P&L when you add borrowed funds to the equation, and you don’t need much of a move for your position to swing hard in either direction.

 Having a take-profit order will constantly add profits to your account and you can grow it slowly and steadily instead of trying to hit a home run with every trade.